awslabs/aws-simple-cicd/docs/developer.md

       echo "Nothing to build!"
     ```

 1. deploy.sh - A bash script which deploys the application.
-The shell script can trigger Terraform/Cloudformation/AWS CLI etc. Since the shell script will run in the CodeBuild docker environment, as long as the binaries are available CodeBuild will be able to execute it.
+The shell script can trigger Terraform/Cloudformation/AWS CDK etc. Since the shell script will run in the AWS CodeBuild docker environment, as long as the binaries are available CodeBuild will be able to execute it.

     Sample deployment script which installs AWS CDK and triggers the deployment